 Thinking about weather

-Being flexible with your date and able to go with the flow is important even when it comes to weather, you'll want to have a plan b in place in case of rain or dangerous weather!
-Having the ability to wait out some bad weather and potentially elope a day later than originally planned can save you a lot of headache!
+Being flexible around your elopement doesn’t just mean being open on the date you set.
+It means having a plan b to shift to in the case of dangerous weather.
+Even having the ability to wait out some bad weather and elope a day later than originally planned can save you a lot of headache.

 Here are some vendors you may want to consider for your elopement;

-Foood!
-Whether that means catering, ordering delivery or packing out
+- Foood!
+Whether that means catering, ordering delivery or packing out your own meals

-Professional Guides - to keep you safe in locations you aren't as familiar with!
-Also a really cool way to experience new places.
+- Professional Guides – to keep you safe doing activities or exploring locations you aren’t as familiar with!
+A really cool way to experience new places.

-I know the idea of permits can be frustrating and you might be like "Why though?"
+I know the idea of permits can be frustrating.
 Just remember that these permit fees are going towards funding the outdoor spaces we know and love.
 We are using their gorgeous backdrop for your elopement and getting to experience the land, the least we could do is pay for some permits to help care for that land!